Ayan Kumar Bhunia

 training data with annotations for every logo class.
 These methods do not satisfy the

-incremental demand of logo classes necessary for practical deployment since it is practically
+incremental demand of logo classes necessary for practical deployment since it is

 impossible to have such annotated data for new unseen logo.
 In this work, we develop an